Facilitate and Inspire Student Learning and Creativity with G-Suite

-To earn this 0.5 credit badge you will submit two types of evidence from the list below to demonstrate your competency in using G-Suite tools to support learning and creativity.
+To earn this 0.5 credit microcredential you will submit two types of evidence from the list below to demonstrate your competency in using G-Suite tools to support learning and creativity.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 YouTube: A video sharing service where users can watch, like, share, comment and upload their own videos.

 Smart Search: This extension provides a unique search experience using latest technologies, based on Google Search Engine.

 Google Docs: An online word processor that lets you create and format documents and work with other people.

 Google Slides: An online presentation app that lets you create and format presentations and collaborate with others.

 Mr. Barr is a 6th teacher.
 He is looking for content to help his students understand the relationship between algebra and geometry.
 Specifically, he wants to deliver interactive content to students so they have the ability to adjust variables and geometric figures to see the results of their changes.
 His school provides chromebooks to each student for the entire school year and students are expected to take the chromebooks home.
 He teaches in a school system where 50% of the community has access to the internet at home.

 Consider how Mr. Barr might be able to find an interactive resource that his students could use.
 Where would he look?
 How can he wade through all of the apps out there?
 How could he easily distribute what he finds?